MatthewPierce-ITC/clipcreatordocs/pages/validate_designations.markdown

 ### Clip Validation

 One of the major features of Clip Creator is clip validation.
-Each clip is checked individually for range errors, and against the growing populaiton for potential conflicts.
+Each clip is checked individually for range errors, and against the growing population for potential conflicts.
 Below we see an Overlap error, where the new designation overlaps with an existing one:

 > ![Animation - Merge Overlap Error](../assets/manualClipEntry_mergeOverlap.gif)